 - Final Fantasy X: Cindy, eldest of the Magus Sisters (an optional summon) has the Camisade special attack; she is propelled into the air, and hands hard on the opponent.
 She can't be told to do this directly, however, as the Magus sisters can only be 'influenced' by Yuna to act a certain way in combat.

 - Too many monsters in MapleStory do this.
 And the player can perform a Ground Pound if they're a Marauder and if they're in a Super Saiyan-esque form.

 Third Person Shooter

 - Crackdown lets you ground pound from any height, including off the top of skyscrapers.
 Brilliantly, the shock wave you create when you hit the ground sends cars, objects, and pedestrians flying.

 - Warhammer 40,000: Space Marine lets you do that when equipped with a jump pack, killing or stunning nearby enemies.

 - Dead Rising features an aerial stomp attack that can be gained.
 Aside from its usual ability to instantly decimate undead forces beneath him, it also allows Frank West to make suicidal jumps and be fine thanks to knee drop invincibility.
 Fa~ntastic!

 Non-video game examples:

-- Someone else who uses this a lot is The Hulk.
-Not only is this a staple of his in the comics, animations and the most recent movie, but every game adaptation has him able to do it.
+- Someone else who uses this a lot is the Incredible Hulk.
+Not only is this a staple of his in the comics, animations, and the most recent movie, but every game adaptation has him able to do it.

 - Most comic characters with Super Strength have used this move at one time or another to create an earthquake/shockwave and trip up or knock down opponents.
 Some, like the mutant Arclight and the Inhuman Gorgon, never use any other attack.